nicholasheld/portfolio/README.md

 # portfolio
 This is Nicholas Held's professional portfolio with links to github projects and an about me section.
-There is one project that has been deployed with another on it's way.
 The contact me section has information up to date.
+This will be updated on a continued basis with more projects.

 Link to github: https://github.com/nicholasheld/portfolio